One of the most versatile essential oils out there is peppermint essential oil. Learn its many benefits as well as how to use it safely.

 - Peppermint essential oil is great for immune support and overall wellness of the body.

-- You can use peppermint for digestive support by applying it topically to the stomach and taking it internally.
+- You can use peppermint for digestive support by applying it topically to the stomach.

 - Try peppermint oil when dealing with motion sickness, upset stomach, queasiness, gas, bloating, and indigestion.